Scan and Send Load Documents

 -

 Search or swipe up, down, left, or right to locate your existing document.
 Options vary by device.
 You can select one document file at a time to add to your temporary list of load documents you are about to send.
+(Release 6.5 of the app removed the single file limit.
+You can now upload multiple pre-existing scanned documents all at the same time.
+See New!
+Upload Multiple Load Documents and PDF Files.)

 Tip: Consider using a consistent naming convention to save yourself time.
 If you snap a photo of an eBOL for load number 1234 and save it as 1234.png, you can easily find it when you are ready to submit all docs for load 1234.